RituPande/ctc/README.md

 -  **CaptchaModel** : It is a custom Keras model that :
     - Downsamples the image using 2D convolutions and max-pooling
-    - The width of the downsampled image is equal to the timesteps
+    - The width of the downsampled image is equal to the timesteps of the two bi-directional LTSMs to which the downsampled image is fed as input.
-    uses bi-directional LTSMs
+    - The output of each timestep is the probability distribution of occurance of output symbol accross the complete vocabulary.
+    -  As the model extends the tf.keras.Model class, the standard *predict* and the *evaluate* functions are used to make prediction and evaluate the model.

 -  **loss_func** :   It is a custom loss function that uses the tensorflow implementation of CTC to calculate CTC loss

 -  **CTCAccuracy** : This is a custom accuracy metrics that calculates accuracy as the hamming distance between the ground truth and predicted captcha.

 ***ctc_study.py***  contains the training and evaluation of the CaptachaModel